delb-xml/test-corpus-ELTeC-swe/README.md

 ## Licence

-Most texts included in this collection are in the public domain.
+Most novels included in this collection are in the public domain.
 The textual markup is provided with a Creative Commons Attribution International 4.0 licence (CC BY, https://creativecommons.org/licenses/by/4.0/).

-The exceptions are text by C.J.L.
-Almqvist, August Strindberg & Mikael Lybeck, which were produced in cooperation with The Swedish Society for Belles-Lettres, The Collected Works of August Strindberg and The Society of Swedish Literature in Finland.
+The exceptions are novels by C.J.L.
+Almqvist, August Strindberg & Mikael Lybeck, which were produced in cooperation with The Swedish Society for Belles-Lettres, The Collected Works of August Strindberg and The Society of Swedish Literature in Finland, respectively.
 These works are subject to licence CC BY-NC-SA 4.0, which does not allow commercial use (https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Citation suggestion